PrestaShop/docs/src/content/1.7/development/architecture/domain/data-transfer-objects.md

 # Data Transfer Objects

-PrestaShop is using Data Transfer Objects (DTO in short) in its codebase, in this section you learn how you can benefit from using DTOs as well.
+PrestaShop is using Data Transfer Objects (or DTOs) in its codebase, in this section you learn how you can benefit from using DTOs as well.

 ## What is Data Transfer Object?